-Updates of Controlled Burns
+Updates of Prescribed Burns

 As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas, including in Nebraska.
-Typically, optimal burn conditions occur from March until mid-April.
+Typically, optimal burn conditions occur from March through April.
 During the burn season, the Kansas Department of Health and Environment provides regular updated forecasts, which are provided below: (To view daily updated forecasts from the Flint Hills Smoke Management Association, go to their Smoke Model forecast.)*

 Smoke Awareness in Nebraska: For more information about burning activities in Flint Hills and their potential impacts in Nebraska, visit NDEQ’s main Smoke Awareness Page